 Two of the most important success factors for your online business rely on fulfillment: Timely Delivery to the customer (#1 Customer Satisfaction Driver) and Order Fulfillment Rate.
 Canceled orders do not just translate into revenue loss and upset customers, but they also affect your catalog ranking on online platforms which could severely hamper your future sales potential.

-Don’t know where to start?
+Ready to grow your business despite COVID-19 lockdowns?
 LOCAD is here to help to sell online easier and hassle-free.

 LOCAD is a logistics, warehousing, and fulfillment company that aims to empower brands and retailers of all sizes by providing an easy and affordable way to manage your products from picking, packing, and shipping your orders to planning the future of your business.
 We also provide safe and efficient fulfillment centers to organize your stock, manage your inventory, and ship these at affordable and preferential courier rates.
 And no, that’s not the best part, you are also able to easily keep track of your products all in the palm of your hand on the LOCAD Control Tower—our exclusive cloud-based software.

 Grow your business through LOCAD’s simplified and automated fulfillment solution